|

 I have a friend who said this was once his alltime favourite movie - this is after all one of Errol Flynn's greatest roles, in one of Classic Hollywood's most rousing adventure biopics - until he learned that George Custer wasn't really the great friend of Native Americans as depicted.
 The thing is, much of the movie is fluff.
 If one took this as JUST a movie and not as total fact, then the controversy over its events is no longer an issue.
 They shouldn't have been in the first place if you ask me.
 Although we often do, we must NEVER use movies as a substitute for reading books or referring to actual accounts.

-West Point Delinquent George gets the opportunity to graduate and fight in the Civil War
+West Point Delinquent Custer gets to graduate & fight in the Civil War. |

 George Armstrong Custer enters West Point Military Academy on the wrong foot, thanks in part to upperclassman Ned Sharp.
 Over the next three years, Custer accumilates enough demerits to miss graduating with his class.
 This is a lucky break for him, for he remains on the grounds long enough to meet Elizabeth Bacon, whose father is visiting the school's commandant.
 It's love at first sight for them both, but George is forced to stand her up on their first date when he is handed his diploma and sent to Washington D. C. for assignment in the Union Army.